w3c/mediacapture-screen-share/explainer.md

  * Not the camera and microphone part—that’s MediaCapture’s [getUserMedia](https://w3c.github.io/mediacapture-main/getusermedia.html#idl-def-mediadevices-partial-1)
  * **Just** the part that captures your computer's display.
 It’s called: [getDisplayMedia](https://w3c.github.io/mediacapture-screen-share/#mediadevices-additions)

-Besides presentation, another use case is tech support or helping a friend or relative with something on their computer or device.
+Besides presentation, another use case is web tech support or helping a friend or relative with something on their computer or device.

 Web sites may capture the screen for other reasons as well, but this is the driving use-case.